Banking for Professional Services - Accounting

 Credit providers have become increasingly focused on understanding what drives behaviour and credit risk in specific industries, and setting lending policies accordingly.

-There are now a number of established policy guidelines across traditional service industries such as Real Estate Agencies, Financial Planning, Finance Broking, Insurance, Legal and Accounting.
+There are now a number of established policy guidelines across traditional service industries such as Real Estate Agencies, Financial Planning, Finance Broking, Insurance Brokerages, Legal Practises and Accounting Firms.

-If you involved in these industries, funding can be a good option for growth (acquisitions etc) or to help in building succession planning.
+If you are involved in these industries, funding growth via acquisitions or expansion, or to help in succession planning, is a viable option to explore.

 The demand for accounting businesses has increased significantly in recent years.
 There are a number of perhaps obvious reasons for this, including the availability of credit and demand led factors including a relative shortage of targets to acquire.